rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 ## Download

-Clone or download these files [from here](https://github.com/rasikakw/cocos2d-x).
+Clone or download these files from the [project root](https://github.com/rasikakw/cocos2d-x).

 ## Installation